AdyKalra/LinkedIn-Posts---Continuous-Improvement/README.md

 - storing output frm notebooks to an s3 bucket managed by Commuter, another nteract project -finally running them using Docker

-- Dig in more if you are a fan of Jupyter at scale or follow JupyterCon hashtag#Jupyter https://medium.com/netflix-techblog/scheduling-notebooks-348e6c14cfd6
+- Dig in more if you are a fan of Jupyter at scale or follow JupyterCon #Jupyter https://medium.com/netflix-techblog/scheduling-notebooks-348e6c14cfd6

 # We all need atleast three mentors -
 One in our area of expertise, one in leadership role with a holistic view and finally one outside work or in a completely unrelated field.
 Do you already have one ?
-hashtag#mentors
+#mentors